wsilveiranz/LA-UnitTest-Demo-Integrate/Tests/README.md

    dotnet test --verbosity diagnostic
    ```

-2. **Debug individual tests** in Visual Studio:
+2. **Debug individual tests** in VS Code:
    - Set breakpoints in test methods
-   - Use Debug → Start Debugging on specific tests
+   - Use the Debug configuration in VS Code to run tests with debugging

 3. **Validate workflow definitions**:
    - Use the Logic Apps Designer to verify workflow syntax